gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Previously to generate a Gradle wrapper with a specific version, or a custom distribution URL, you had to change the `build.gradle` file to contain a wrapper task with a configured `gradleVersion` property.

-Now the target gradle version or the distribution URL can be configured from the command-line, without having to add or modfify the task in `build.gradle`:
+Now the target Gradle version or the distribution URL can be configured from the command-line, without having to add or modfify the task in `build.gradle`:

     gradle wrapper --gradle-version 2.3